 In the 2015 version of the Five-Year Plan for the Coordinated Assessments Partnership, seven draft hatchery indicators were proposed as a starting place: smolt-to-adult return rate (SAR); adult recruits per spawner (R/S); number of fish spawned; proportion of hatchery broodstock that are natural-origin fish; egg take; proportionate natural influence (PNI) of supplementation hatcheries; and egg to release survival rates for hatchery programs.

-In 2017, an initial effort was started with the development of a draft data exchange standard for five indicators: number of fish spawned, proportion of natural-origin broodstock, egg take, SAR, and R/S. Lack of funding prevented further work at that time.
+In 2017, an initial effort was started with the development of a draft DES for five indicators: number of fish spawned, proportion of natural-origin broodstock, egg take, SAR, and R/S. Lack of funding prevented further work at that time.

 In 2020, the CAP Core Team developed a proposal to fund development and initiate sharing of hatchery indicators, titled Salmonid Hatchery Information for Regional Decision-Making Through the Hatchery Coordinated Assessments Exchange (Pacific Northwest HCAX).
-The proposal submitted by WA RCO/GSRO, WDFW, Colville Tribes, PNAMP, and StreamNet was selected for funding through an EPA Exchange Network Grant.
+The proposal submitted by the Washington Recreation and Conservation Office/Governor’s Salmon Recovery Office, Washington Department of Fish and Wildlife, Colville Tribes, Pacific Northwest Aquatic Monitoring Partnership, and StreamNet was selected for funding through an EPA Exchange Network Grant.
 Work will take place from 2021 to 2023 and will leverage existing partner work and past CAP work.
-The HCAX project process will enable interested partners to engage in a collaborative process to identify and share key salmon and steelhead hatchery HLIs and achieve the following outcomes:
+The HCAX project process will enable interested partners to collaborate to identify and share key salmon and steelhead hatchery HLIs and achieve the following outcomes:

 - Advance sharing of standardized HLIs and metrics for hatchery salmon and steelhead in a well-defined, transparent manner across the Pacific Northwest

-- Improve consistency in the information communicated with the public and that used for environmental reporting required by and for regional decision-making in multiple forums
+- Improve consistency of the information communicated with the public and that used for environmental reporting required by and for regional decision-making

 - Support and contribute to reporting on salmon and steelhead for states, tribes, tribal consortia, federal agencies, and other partners